- Angkor Wat represents two religions

 Angkor Wat Facts – Five Things You Need to Know

 Angkor is the heart of Cambodia and holds many ancient structures and mysteries.
 It’s also the main reason why many people visit the Kingdom of Wonder.
 Come and discover our ancient temples with fun and useful facts.
+And, spend some time in our Angkor cafe.
 Here are five things that you need to know about Angkor Wat.